kubernetes/enhancements/keps/sig-storage/4876-mutable-csinode-allocatable/README.md

 logs or events for this purpose.
 -->

+An operator can determine if this feature is in use by checking the CSIDriver objects in their cluster for the `nodeAllocatableUpdatePeriodSeconds` field.
+If this field is set on a CSI driver, the feature is being used.
+This is similar to how operators check for other CSI capabilities through fields in the CSIDriver object, such as `fsGroupPolicy` or `podInfoOnMount`.

 ###### How can someone using this feature know that it is working for their instance?

 <!--